Signs of Alcoholism

 “Alcoholism” Vs Alcohol Use Disorder (AUD)

 You may hear people use alcoholism and alcohol use disorder (AUD) as if they mean the same thing, but they differ in how professionals define and diagnose them.
 The term “alcoholism” is informal, while AUD is a recognised medical condition that describes a range of alcohol-related problems.
+Additionally, if you’re also wondering is alcoholism a disease or a choice, that’s a related question we cover separately.

 DSM-5 Criteria for Alcohol Use Disorder (AUD)